stevencohn/WindowsPowerShell/readme.md

 <a name="instprog"></a>

+# Install-HyperV.ps1
+Automates the installation of Hyper-V on Windows 11 for either Professional or Home editions.
+The script doesn't require any parameters but will prompt to reboot the computer to complete the configuration.

 # Install-Programs.ps1
 Automates the installation of applications, development tools, and other utilities.
 All applications, including Visual Studio, install unattended in about 25 minutes.